Do you have what it takes to be a caregiver in Canada?

 - It will allow you to gain the necessary work experience to be eligible for permanent residence.

-Note that if you meet the work experience criteria, you may be eligible to apply for permanent residence through the Caring for Children or Caring for People with High Medical Needs pathway.
+If you meet the work experience criteria, you may be eligible to apply for permanent residence through the Caring for Children or Caring for People with High Medical Needs pathway.

 However, should you fail to meet the requirements mentioned above, you'd be pleased to know that with over 100 immigration visas and programs to choose from, you can find immigration suitable for you.
 Alternatively, contact our immigration experts for advice and guidance on a suitable pathway.